Go directly to product information

 • available in glass and stand-up pouch

-• glass jar contains 45 grams - approximately 7 pods
+• glass jar contains 45 grams - about 7 pods

 • stand-up pouches with a capacity of up to 30 to 500 grams

-• also available in 10 ml test tube (note: peeled)
+• also available in 10 ml test tube (note: only peeled)

 • larger quantities on request